 It is no secret though that how one drinks coffee all depends on personal preference.
 It’s already less bitter than regular coffee, so you won’t need to add too much sugar, but if you like your coffee sweet, by all means add sugar or a sugar substitute like honey or splenda to it (just make sure not to add too much).

-White Coffee Recommendations
+Where to Buy White Coffee

 Finding well roasted white coffee can be difficult because its hard type of roast to do as it goes against the normal roasting process.